How to Renounce US Citizenship in UK

-You will also be required to pay the requisite processing fee ($2350 as at October 2018).
+You will also be required to pay the requisite processing fee ($2350 as at the time of writing).
 The fee is subject to change and you are advised to confirm the prevailing fee at the time of making your application.

 Renunciation will become official on reciting the Oath of Renunciation and you will be issued a Certificate of Loss of Nationality of the United States.

 Note also that a list of those renouncing US citizenship is published in the Federal Register.